CourtA96/PiAnalysis/README.md

 Function to plot the recurrences as a pie chart

-Takes the number of the first and last digit in the desired interval, as well as the desired precision of BigFloat as input
+Takes the number of the first and last digit in the desired interval (a,b), as well as the desired precision of BigFloat prcsn as input

 Uses Plots and pyplot()